codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ### Creating the RestAdapter

-To send out network requests to an API, we need to construct a [RestAdapter](http://square.github.io/retrofit/javadoc/retrofit/RestAdapter.html) by specifying the base url for the service:
+To send out network requests to an API, we need to construct a [RestAdapter](http://square.github.io/retrofit/javadoc/retrofit/RestAdapter.html) by specifying the base URL for the service:

 ```java
 public static final String BASE_URL = "http://api.myservice.com";